PathVisio/pathvisio.github.io/documentation/GPML.md

-# GPML - the Graphical Pathway Markup Language
+# GPML - Graphical Pathway Markup Language

 GPML (Graphical Pathway Markup Language) is the file format used to store pathway models in PathVisio and share them on WikiPathways.